adamwalzer/vscode-code-replacer/README.md

 `codeReplacer.replaceOnSave` determines if this extension should auto-replace code on save.
 `codeReplacer.statusBarText` determines what's written in the status bar.
-`codeReplacer.configs` is the configs for each language.
+`codeReplacer.rules` is the rules for each language.

 Default settings